DERE-ad2001/Frida-Labs/README.md

 - Challenge 0x4 : Creating a class instance
 - Challenge 0x5 : Invoking methods on an existing instance
 - Challenge 0x6 : Ivnvoking a method with an object argument
+- Challenge 0x7 : Hooking the constructor
+- Challenge 0x8 : Introduction to native hooking
+- Challenge 0x9 : Changing the return value of a native function
+- Challenge 0xA : Calling a native function
+- Challenge 0xB : Patching instructions using X86Writer and ARM64Writer

 # Further resources